 Because PredatorAlerts.co is hosted internationally, legal remedies may be difficult to secure and enforce.
 For example, a U.S. issued court order mandating the removal of a post or content may be ignored or not honored by a website under Russian legal jurisdiction.

 Finally, PredatorAlerts.co is even incognito in the way that they transact and accept donations to get content removed.
-They only accept Bitcoin.
+They only accept Bitcoin, a decentralized digital currency.
 This separates them from easily identifiable personal information associated with bank accounts, exchange services, and online cash applications.

 Minc Law Shaming Website Tip: If you created a profile on SeekingArrangement.com in the past, we recommend searching for your name and telephone number on PredatorAlerts.co.
 In 2018, SeekingArrangement.com filed a lawsuit against the site owners of PredatorsAlerts for allegedly stealing information from their website to subsequently post on PredatorsAlerts and extort victims for money.